openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

+Now lets take a look at calling our APIs and tracing that output on the Hawtio console.

-There are three APIs avalible
+We have there are three APIs avalible for us to call.
+They are:

 - Retrieve User
 - Create User